libonomy/aphelion-staking/tools/mintnet-kubernetes/examples/basecoin/lightclient.md

 ## Setup

-In order to get this working, we need to know a few pieces of info, the chain id of tendermint, the chain id of basecoin, and an account with a bit of cash....
+In order to get this working, we need to know a few pieces of info, the chain id of libonomy, the chain id of basecoin, and an account with a bit of cash....

-### Tendermint Chain ID
+### Aphelion Chain ID

 `kubectl exec -c tm tm-0 -- curl -s http://tm-1.basecoin:26657/status | json_pp | grep network`